Clean High Purity Lithium Using Direct Extraction in the Lithium Triangle

 “Lake Resources is delighted to be partnering with Lilac on a rapid, direct extraction process of lithium from brines.
 We have reviewed a number of technologies, and we consider Lilac to offer a compelling opportunity to be reviewed in tandem with conventional methods as part of a pre-feasibility study,” said Promnitz.
 “The potential to reduce the timeline to production at low-cost is a major advantage in the current market with a constrained supply of lithium.
 Increased recoveries indicate that 300 mg/L lithium brine would produce similar volumes of final product as 600 mg/L lithium brine.”

-Lake Resources is currently in the process of completing a PFS for the property.
-The study will include a direct extraction pilot plant as a way to de-risk the project and to minimize overall operating costs of the project.
 The company is also in discussions with various downstream partners in the battery industry to secure future offtake agreements and additional funding for the project’s development.

 Cauchari-Olaroz Lithium Brine Projects